-If you’re considering implementing an employee benefits program for your staff or adding to an already-existing employee benefits program, you may want to consider the importance of an Employee Assistance Program (EAP).
-EAPs help employees overcome personal issues — issues that carry over to work if not effectively addressed.
+Implementing EAP benefits should be considered for an employee benefits program for your staff or adding to an already-existing employee benefits program.
+Employee Assistance Programs help employees overcome personal issues — issues that carry over to work if not effectively addressed.

 There was a time when EAPs dealt mostly with issues related to alcohol and substance abuse.
 These days, EAPs offer a wide range of confidential counseling services, everything from domestic violence and depression to wellness programs that deal with weight management.